enburns/EVA_Instrumentality/README.md

 cd EVA_Instrumentality
 ```

-2. **Follow the instruction in the next section to organize your files.**
+2. **Follow the instruction in the previous section to organize your files.**

 3. Run mkmetadata:
 ```
 chmod +x mkmetadata
 ./mkmetadata --out output.xlsx path_to_directory_containing_all_projects
 ```
 mkmetadata will scan all folders under ```path_to_directory_containing_all_projects``` you provided and treat each folder as a project.
-So make sure you have all project folders under one single folder and no other folders in there
+So **make sure you have all project folders under one single folder and no other folders in there**

 4. Additionally, you can provide a configuration file containing your information so mkmetadata can autofill "Submitter Details" sheet.
 A template config file can be found at src/user_info.config.
-[See here](https://github.com/SichongP/EVA_Instrumentality/blob/master/config_guidline.md) for more information.
+[See here](https://github.com/SichongP/EVA_Instrumentality/blob/master/config_guidline.md) for more information. **(Note: Add that there is one piece of information per line and this is not a tab delimited text file or anythin other funky to the descriptors page)**
-To include a user information file, use ```--user user_info.config```
+To include a user information file, use the argument ```--user user_info.config```

 5. Complete the rest of metadata file.
-(See FAQ for help)
+(See FAQ for help)  **(add a link to the EVA FAQ or info page in this FAQ documentation just incase...or maybe at the beginning of the information in this readme)**

 [**See here for a sample workflow**](https://github.com/SichongP/EVA_Instrumentality/blob/master/sample_workflow.md)